fp555/exh-tags-preview/README.md

 While it's definitely possible to rewrite some code in order to make it work on older browsers, I have no interest in mantaining such a thing.

 ### Feature requests
 If it's something that's not too unrelated to the purpose of this userscript, [open an issue](https://github.com/fp555/exh-tags-preview/issues/new) and convince me to work on it.
 If you end up creating your own version of this userscript consider [creating a pull request](https://help.github.com/articles/creating-a-pull-request/) if you'd like me to merge your changes.

-### Is this spyware?
+### Disclaimer
 I couldn't care less about your disgusting fetishes: I already have mine, and I can guarantee they're objectively better than yours :smirk:.
-Rest assured that this userscript isn't going to help your assigned glow-in-the-dark agent collect your questionable browsing history.
-This userscript was originally made for personal use and convenience, and I still have no use nor time to waste for such features.

-If you're too smart to simply believe whatever strangers write on the Internet, the source code is right here, you can just, like... read it or something.
+Your assigned glow-in-the-dark agent can collect your questionable browsing history just fine without my help.
+In the meantime, just stop believing whatever strangers write on the Internet, especially if the swear they're trustworthy, and start reading the source code.

+You're welcome.

 ### How do I get past the panda?
 LURK MOAR NEWFAG